loopbackio/loopback.io/pages/en/lb2/Create-AngularJS-client.md

 {% include content/gs-prereqs.html lang=page.lang %}

-{% include note.html content="To follow this step, you should have a basic understanding of [AngularJS](https://angularjs.org/)." %}
+{% include note.html content="To follow this step, you should have a basic understanding of [AngularJS](https://angularjs.org/).
+" %}

 The LoopBack AngularJS SDK automatically creates a client JavaScript API that enables you to make AngularJS calls to your LoopBack models.

 {% include note.html content="
 If you followed the previous step in the tutorial, go to [Introducing the AngularJS SDK](#introducing-the-angularjs-sdk).

-If you're just jumping in, follow the steps below to catch up..." %}
+If you're just jumping in, follow the steps below to catch up...
+" %}

 Get the app (in the state following the last article plus all the client files) from GitHub and install all its dependencies: